ehye/ehye.github.io/source/_posts/oracle-cloud-shadowsocks-rust-server-with-v2ray.md

 ---
-title: Setting up a Shadowsocks-rust server with v2ray plugin and Cloudflare CDN on Oracle cloud
+title: Setting up a Shadowsocks server with v2ray plugin and CDN on Oracle cloud
 date: 2022-10-30 22:51:08
 categories: Tips
 tags:
-    - Oracle cloud
     - shadowsocks-rust
     - v2ray
 ---

-Every free account could create two instance with mutable IP address
+Build a proxy server using Oracle cloud free plan with CDN.
 <!-- more -->

 ---

-## Conver private key form oracle cloud
+## Conver private key

 Download private key file from panel